-Proposals reviewed in EITN cover a wide range of technologies at different levels of development, including but not limited to MRI (structural, functional, spectroscopic), various molecular imaging systems, MEG, optical, fluorescence imaging, and ultrasound.
+Proposals reviewed in EITN cover a wide range of technologies at different levels of development, including but not limited to MRI (structural, functional, spectroscopic), various molecular imaging systems, MEG, optical, fluorescence Imaging, ultrasound and ophthalmic imaging.
 The unifying feature of EITN is that understanding of the nervous system is important to understanding and evaluating the science proposed; that is, applications address problems specific to the nervous system, or that are strongly shaped by the structural, biological, and functional characteristics of the nervous system.
 Discovery science as well as hypothesis-driven applications are reviewed.

 The List of Reviewers lists all present, whether permanent or temporary, to provide the full scope of expertise present on that date.
 Lists are posted 30 days before the meeting and are tentative, pending any last minute changes.